Édouard Michelin (born 1963): Personal life

 Édouard Michelin died by drowning, while fishing in the Raz de Sein, near the island of Sein, off the coast of Finistère in northwest France, on 26 May 2006.
 The skipper of the boat, Guillaume Normant, also died in the accident.
+In honor of Michelin, the Formula One drivers forwent the usual champagne shower at the award ceremony in the following race in 2006 Monaco Grand Prix.

 After his death, Michelin announced that co-managing partner Michel Rollier would head up the company.
 He is buried in the Orcines cemetery (Puy-de-Dôme).